page contents Google

 LIFE AND DEATH IN BOOMER PORTLAND

 Let’s face it, if you’re a baby boomer your life is over.
+Done.

-The problem is no one told you.
+The problem is no one told you, but you’ve heard things.

-“Life expectancy is too long to sustain current payouts.”
-If that doesn’t say zip yourself into a body bag and just die, what does?
+If that doesn’t say tuck in and zip the body bag and just die, what does?

 “Boomers reinvent themselves over and over and hog all the benefits aimed for the rest of us.”

-boomerstyle3If it wasn’t the hair, it was the weed.
-They hated your music for being too loud and the women for being pushy enough to demand equality.
+They hated the music for being too loud for Lawerence Welk and the women for being pushy enough to demand equality.

 They thought you were a public menace, a firebug, for burning bras and draft cards.